 Home care or adult day care costs are examples of expenses that are eligible for this credit.
 Household services, such as cooking and housecleaning, may also be eligible expenses, given the services were, at least in part for the dependent individual.
 The fees associated with care provided in skilled nursing facilities or at assisted living residences are not considered eligible.
 This is because individuals in this type of care reside there full time and the intended purpose of care is not to free the taxpayer(s) to be able to work.

 While a tax credit is not a source of new funds, it represents additional disposable income and can be used to reduce the overall cost of long-term care.

 The Child and Dependent Care Credit name is slightly misleading because the credit can also be claimed for persons who are neither dependents nor children.
-For example, it is applicable to persons who live with the taxpayer who cannot care for themselves, but do not qualify as a dependent because their gross income exceeds $4,050.
+For example, it is applicable to persons who live with the taxpayer who cannot care for themselves, but do not qualify as a dependent because their gross income exceeds $4,150.
+(Gross income is an individual’s total income before taxes and other deductions).
 Qualifying persons must be identified on the tax return.